YuW-8/YuW-8.github.io/content/post/endo/index.md

 ---
-title: 👩🏻‍💼 Early Career Forum Travel Award
+title: 👩🏻‍💼 First time sharing my research at an international conference
-summary: Poster presentation at ENDO 2023
+summary: I received the Early Career Forum Travel Award to present a poster at ENDO 2023.
 date: 2023-06-15
 authors:
   - admin